LOVE THE TRAILS? Help out and

 kneeling in the sludge with midges in your face and rain dripping down your neck, whilst trying to place a few boulders...

 But it's not always like this!
 Some days we're out there on the hill, under blue skies, enjoying a bit of craic with the crew whilst working away on the trails.
-It really is a great way to put something back into our local landscape - create a better place to do the sport and recreation we all love, develop an awareness of how to protect the environment and ultimately secure Balquhidder as great location in the National Park for future generations of locals and visitors to enjoy.
+It really is a great way to put something back into our local landscape - create a better place to do the sport and recreation we all love, develop an awareness of sustainability and how to protect the environment and ultimately secure Balquhidder as great location in the National Park for future generations of locals and visitors to enjoy.

 On this page we share how we go about all our trail building and maintenance activities...